 Searching your digital workplace

 Search is an effective method for locating information within your digital workplace.
 However, due to the amount of information, it can sometimes be time-consuming to browse through search results to find exactly what you are looking for, especially when your search term contains common words.
 To help you narrow down your search results you can include advanced search operators in your search terms, and perform post search filtering of results, and use search spellcheck suggestions.

 When you perform a search where the search term is a single word search will return all content and users that contain that word.
-However, if you perform a search with two or more words, the results will include content and users that have some combination of the terms in them.
-For example, if your search term is vacation calendar, your results will include content and users that contain vacation by itself, calendar by itself, and vacation and calendar together.
+However, if you perform a search with two or more words, the results will include content and users that have all of the terms in them.
+For example, if your search term is vacation calendar, your results will include content that contains both vacation and calendar.